asyncapi/asyncapi-react/DEVELOPMENT.md

 where `{PART}` must be a `playground` or `library`.

-## Naming & architecture conventions
+## Naming & architecture convention

 Below are the rules of the naming functions/components and architecture that we use throughout in the `playground` and `library` projects: